 While you won’t win any fashion awards wearing them (they are convertible travel pants after all), these are tailored enough to look decent on a casual night out.

-My Picks of the Best Travel Jeans for Men
+Best Travel Jeans for Men

 Best men’s travel pants for Europe in cool weather